richardhenyash/balloon-pop-maths/README.md

 all four maths games can be incorporated into the site in the initial development phase.

 #### Functional Requirements ####
-* The User would like to be able to select different maths games to play.
+* The user would like to be able to select different maths games to play.
 * The user would like to be able to select different options within each maths game - e.g. 2x, 5x and 10x tables within the multiplication game, or addition of numbers up to 20 in the addition game.
 * The user would like to be able to set the difficulty level of the maths games -  this will give the games a wider age appeal.